julhoang/Notella/README.md

 All saved highlights are visually organized in the main Notella page.
 This extension store data in your localStorage.

-#### This work is in production!
-Not yet available on Chrome Store.

 <!-- ## Preview

 ![Notella Main Page](https://github.com/julhoang/Notella/blob/main/images/notella_mainpage_2.PNG)